Shadorain/Shadorain.github.io/about.md

 - Purple is the best color haha!

 ### Security
-I love all things low level.
+I love all things low level (low level meaning as close to the machine code as one can get).
 Whether that is C language or Assembly.
 Within security topic, Reversing and Binary Exploitation have been lethaly intriguing to me.
 They are what i plan to study mainly and love doing the most with in CTF's.
 I'm not incopetent in other sects of security, all though I dont enjoy them as much, I understand cryptography and forensics a bit as well as other things.
 None of which are as cool as rev and binexp though!!

 ---